-If the variety of products and services is introduced on top of the quality improvement, it seems intuitively plausible that mismeasurement has worsened in the past two decades.
-Gordon (2018, p.
+If the variety of products and services is introduced on top of the quality improvement, it seems intuitively plausible that mismeasurement has worsened in the past two decades.27 Gordon (2018, p.
 20) dismisses the impact of smartphones and tablets as primarily for consumers and having little impact on productivity.
-But there is more that just consumer surplus to digital gadgets: they materially reduce the costs of daily activities, including shopping, communication, contact with authorities, medical care, and commuting.
+But there is more than just consumer surplus to digital gadgets: they materially reduce the costs of daily activities, including shopping, communication, contact with authorities, medical care, and commuting.
 While such costs are normally not subtracted from calculating GDP, they are properly speaking inputs, and so their decline in recent years should be another reason why recent growth rates are understated.
 As Gordon notes, there is nothing to innovations generating consumer surpluses vastly larger that their contribution to output, but the impressive list of such innovations he provides (2018, p.
-21) took place during a full century; the impact of smartphones - a general purpose consumer good - has taken less than a decade and is still ongoing.
+21) took place during a full century; the impact of smartphones-a general purpose consumer good-has taken less than a decade and is still ongoing.
 To that we should add a host of other innovations in medical services and diagnostics, lighting, automotive engineering, and entertainment, all of them in the span of a decade or two.

-It also seems likely that the twenty-first century productivity slow-down described by Gordon is temporary, until new General Purpose Technologies such artificial intelligence (AI) and genetic editing have fully been incorporated into production lines (Brynjolfsson, Rock and Syverson, 2017; Alexopoulos and Cohen, 2017).
-As was the case in the past, GPT's - steam and electricity immediately come to mind - took many decades to be fully applied in all their potential uses.
-Any
+It also seems likely that the twenty-first century productivity slow-down described by Gordon is temporary, until new General Purpose Technologies such artificial intelligence (AI) and genetic editing have fully been incorporated into production lines (Brynjolfsson et al., 2017; Alexopoulos and Cohen, 2017).
+As was the case in the past, GPT's-steam and electricity immediately come to mind-took many decades to be fully applied in all their potential uses.
+Any observer looking at steam power in Britain in 1775 would have used Gordon's terminology (2018, p.
+18) which is that it is "nothing new" and that "so far" the effect has been minimal.